 Note: Keep in mind the two different types of convergence discussed in chapter 18.
-With more and more repetitions of the draws (e.g. different tosses of size 10), the histogram for the data converges to the probability histogram (not all probability histograms are normal).
-With more and more draws from the box with each repetition (bigger and bigger sample sizes), the probability histogram for the sum gets smoother and smoother and approximates the normal curve better.
+With more and more repetitions of the draws (e.g. different tosses of size 10), the histogram for the outcomes will be the probability histogram (not all probability histograms are normal).
+With more and more draws from the box with each repetition (that is, bigger and bigger sample sizes), the probability histogram for the sum gets smoother and smoother and approximates the normal curve better.